Yandex Cloud

 Warning

 Yandex Cloud holds no responsibility for configuring a remote connection on an external database server side.
-When connecting an external database which is not a Yandex Cloud resource:
+When connecting an external database that is not a Yandex Cloud resource:

 • Make sure the database uses an SSL certificate signed by a SSL certificate authority.
 You will not be able to create a connection in DataLens if the database uses a self-signed SSL certificate.